GoogleChrome/web-vitals/README.md

 ### Report the value on every change

 In most cases, you only want the `callback` function to be called when the metric is ready to be reported.
-However, it is possible to report every change (e.g. each layout shift as it happens) by setting `reportAllChanges` to `true` in the optional, [configuration object](#reportopts) (second parameter).
+However, it is possible to report every change (e.g. each larger layout shift as it happens) by setting `reportAllChanges` to `true` in the optional, [configuration object](#reportopts) (second parameter).

+_**Important:** `reportAllChanges` only reports when the **metric changes**, not for each **input to the metric**.
+For example, a new layout shift that does not increase the CLS metric will not be reported even with `reportAllChanges` set to `true` because the CLS metric has not changed.
+Similarly, for INP, each interaction is not reported even with `reportAllChanges` set to `true`—just when an interaction causes an increase to INP._

 This can be useful when debugging, but in general using `reportAllChanges` is not needed (or recommended) for measuring these metrics in production.